Aston Martin DB7 Vantage V12 For Sale

 and had

-no rose tinted illusions about cars of that era.
+no delusions about cars of that era.
 Cars really are so

 much better than they used to be in pretty